 Source: U.S. Bureau of Labor Statistics Occupational Employment Statistics, 2021

 Alternative medicine has become a welcome form of treatment for many Americans.
 Because of this demand, above average job growth is expected for a number of alternative medicine careers.

-The employment of chiropractors, for example, is expected to grow 4% from 2019 to 2029, about as fast as the average for all occupations, according to the BLS’s Occupational Outlook Handbook.
+For instance, the employment of chiropractors is expected to grow 10.4% through 2031, much faster than average for all occupations, according to the BLS’s Occupational Outlook Handbook.
 The aging baby boomer population, which experiences neuromusculoskeletal and joint problems more frequently than younger people, is one reason for this projected growth.

-Another alternative medicine career, nutritionist, is projected to grow even faster: 8% through 2029, according to the BLS.
-And massage therapists may expect even greater growth: The BLS predicts employment of massage therapists to grow a whopping 21% through 2029.
+Another alternative medicine career, nutritionist, is projected to slightly faster than average: 6.8% through 2031, according to the BLS.
+And massage therapists may expect even greater growth: The BLS predicts employment of massage therapists to grow a whopping 20% through 2031.